• Skip to main content

 The Japanese don’t really like hearing loud noises in public places like subways or buses, so make sure your phone is on silent.
 If at all possible, don’t receive any phone calls while taking the bus.
 Instead, just send out text messages.
 However, in the event of an emergency, you’re free to do whatever you need to, within reason.

-Filed Under: World Tagged With: infiniteScroll
+Filed Under: World Tagged With: infiniteScroll, noshow

 Primary Sidebar